Contrary to popular belief, retirement is more of a dollar amount than it is an age-based milestone.

 There's no right answer, only what's right for you and your life.

-After determining your personal numbers, you can then begin creating a plan with action items and strategies to reach those goals.
+After determining your personal numbers, you can then start creating a plan with action items & strategies to reach those goals.

-For example, if your goal was to have $2,000,000 saved because it would provide you with enough income to live the life you want, you would need to figure out how much to save each month and each year to reach that goal within your desired timeframe, select which accounts to place money in, pick investments, and then make adjustments along the way.
+For example, if your goal was to have $2,000,000 saved because it would provide you with enough income to live the life you want, you would need to:

 You can only begin planning and taking the right actions after you've figured out what you're working towards.

-Figuring all of this out can be confusing and time consuming, so if you ever decide that you want to work with a financial professional, I created a quick free guide:
+I also know that planning for retirement or financial independence can be confusing and time consuming, so if you ever decide that you might want to work with a financial professional, I created a quick free guide:

 Also read: How much does a financial planner cost?